-In order to have a submission in the TRI database revised, EPA recommends that facilities send their request to EPA and the appropriate State agency, if required by completing a 'Request for Revision' template (provided below and in Appendix I of the TRI Reporting Forms and Instructions (2001 version)) and a copy of the Form R or Form A Certification you would like to be revised in the EPA database to the EPCRA Reporting Center.
+In order to have a submission in the TRI database revised, EPA recommends that facilities send their request to EPA and the appropriate state agency, if required by completing a 'Request for Revision' template (provided below and in Appendix I of this document) and a copy of the Form R or Form A Certification you would like to be revised in the EPA database to the TRI Data Processing Center.
 EPA will review each request and notify the requestor by letter whether or not the revision has been accepted.
 Note, late submissions for chemicals not reported in a previous reporting year are not considered revisions for that year.
-In order to effectively process the request, EPA needs the following information:
+In order to effectively process the request, you should submit the following information:

-- Facility name and TRI facility identification number (TRIFID)
+- Facility name and TRI Facility Identification Number (TRIFID).

-- Facility mailing address
+- Facility mailing address.

-- Reporting year
+- Reporting year.

-- Chemical name
+- Chemical name.

-- Technical contact name and phone number
+- Technical contact name and phone number.

-- Name and phone number of the requester
+- Name and phone number of the requester.

-- Reason(s) for revision
+- Reason(s) for revision.

 - Signature.